Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Introduction

 The problem of finding a suitable model to describe the statistical properties of the characteristic polynomials of random matrices on the \emph{mesoscopic} rather than macroscopic scale turned out to be much more challenging and is the main focus of the present paper.
 Our main finding is the emergence of fractional Brownian motion with Hurst index $H=0$ in this context.
-To describe the latter, we recall that the conventional {\it fractional Brownian motion} (fBm) is a zero-mean Gaussian process $B_H(t)$, $B_H(0)=0$, with stationary increments and the covariance structure given by
+To describe the latter, we recall that the conventional \textit{fractional Brownian motion} (fBm) is a zero-mean Gaussian process $B_H(t)$, $B_H(0)=0$, with stationary increments and the covariance structure given by

 where $H\in(0,1)$ and $\sigma^2>0$ are two parameters.
-Although first introduced by Kolmogorov in 1940, fBm became very popular after the seminal work of Mandelbrot and van Ness \cite{ManvNess68} and proved to be a very rich mathematical object of high utility, see e.g. articles by M. Taqqu and by G. Molchan in the book \cite{Taq2003} for an introduction and further references and applications.
-The utility of fBm is related to its properties of being {\it self-similar}, i.e. $\{ B_H(at): t\in \mathbb{R}\}\overset{d}=a^H \{ B_H(t): t\in \mathbb{R}\}$ for any $a>0$, and having {\it stationary increments}.
-These two properties characterize the corresponding Gaussian process uniquely, see, e.g., \cite{Taq2003}.
-In the context of self-similarity parameter $H$ is also known as the Hurst index $H$ or the scaling exponent.
+Although first introduced by Kolmogorov in 1940, fBm became very popular after the seminal work of Mandelbrot and van Ness \cite{ManvNess68} and proved to be a very rich mathematical object of high utility; see, for example, articles by M. Taqqu and by G. Molchan in the book \cite {Taq2003} for an introduction and further references and applications.
+The utility of fBm is related to its properties of being \textit{self-similar}, that is, $\{ B_H(at): t\in\mathbb{R}\}\stackrel{d}= a^H \{ B_H(t): t\in\mathbb{R}\}$ for any $a>0$, and having \textit{stationary increments}.
+These two properties characterize the corresponding Gaussian process uniquely; see, for example, \cite {Taq2003}.
+In the context of self-similarity, parameter $H$ is also known as the Hurst index $H$ or the scaling exponent.

 For $H=1/2$, the fBm $B_{1/2}(t)$ is proportional to the usual Brownian motion (Wiener process).
-We will denote the latter simply as $B(t)$, with $B(dt)$ being the corresponding white noise measure, $\mathbb{E}\left\{B(dt)\right\}=0$ and $\mathbb{E}\left\{B(dt)B(dt')\right\}=\delta(t-t')dtdt'$, where we have chosen the normalization corresponding to the choice of $\sigma=1$ in (\ref{intr1}).
+We will denote the latter simply as $B(t)$, with $B(dt)$ being the corresponding white noise measure, $\mathbb {E} \{B(dt) \}=0$ and $\mathbb{E} \{B(dt)\times B(dt') \}=\delta(t-t')\,dt\,dt'$, where we have chosen the normalization corresponding to the choice of $\sigma=1$ in (\ref{intr1}).

-It is apparent from (\ref{intr1}) that the naive limit $H= 0$ of $B_H(t)$ is not well-defined.
+It is apparent from (\ref{intr1}) that the naive limit $H= 0$ of $B_H(t)$ is not well defined.
 To overcome this problem, the first author proposed some time ago to regularize the fBm in the limit $H\to 0$ as follows.
 Consider the stochastic Fourier integral